rstcologne/BRobot-PS4-OSC-Bridge/README.md

 You can also increase or decrease a dead-zone around the stick center.
 This is implemented to really stop when sticks are centered even if they are not fully hitting the center.
 Consider it to be a poor man's controller calibration.

 You can connect a LED to GPIO 32.
-It light's up when the WIFI connection was successful.
+It lights up when the WIFI connection was successful.

 Also please configure the board you are using in platformio.ini